kmwolowiec/spark-churn-prediction/README.md

 # Churn prediction with Spark and AWS EMR

-This is a repository of following Medium.com post: https://kmwolowiec.medium.com/how-to-successfully-predict-churn-with-pyspark-and-aws-elastic-mapreduce-447437ecbae1
+This is a repository of following Medium.com post:

-I decided to use whole data set and AWS EMR.
-Unfortunately, I spent too much time on DevOPS-like things.
-I ended up with the logistic regression model having 0.76 recall on test set.
-I believe there is still room for improvement.
+https://kmwolowiec.medium.com/how-to-successfully-predict-churn-with-pyspark-and-aws-elastic-mapreduce-447437ecbae1

 ## Motivation
 175 000 000 000 000 GB - this amount of data will be produced by the world population by 2025 according